 In Chapter 4, I ask how the interactions between plants and soil microbes influence plant coexistence.
 It is known that systems vary in the impacts microbes have on plants and in the ways plants compete with each other, rendering a general predictive theory difficult (Lekberg et al., 2018).
 Building on the previous two chapters, I argue that the concepts of niche and fitness difference from modern coexistence theory should be used to contextualize how soil microbes contribute to plant coexistence (Ke and Miki, 2015).
 With a general plant–soil microbe interaction model, I show that, depending on host-specificity, both pathogens and mutualists can affect the niche difference between competing plants.
 Moreover, soil microbes can affect plant fitness differences and modify the importance of plant–plant competition for determining plant coexistence, a role that is often overlooked by the literature.
 I then propose experimental designs that can efficiently measure both plant– soil microbe and plant–plant interactions.
 With an empirical case study, I demonstrate how the proposed predictive framework can provide a better way to identify the actual processes through which soil microbes affect plant coexistence.

 In Chapter 5 and 6, I focus on the temporal development of plant–soil microbe interactions at Bodega Bay, a coastal foredune community dominated by four perennial species: the introduced grass Ammophila arenaria (Poaceae), the introduced succulent dwarf- shrub Carpobrotus edulis (Aizoaceae), and the native shrubs Baccharis pilularis (Asteraceae) and Lupinus arboreus (Fabaceae).
 I use a series of high-resolution aerial photos, which were taken annually from 1992 to 2016, to estimate the age of individual plants (Danin et al., 1998).
-From the age estimations, I reconstruct a chronosequence of soil conditioning length, ranging between 1 to 11 years for L. arboreus and between 2 to 25 years for the other three species.
+From the age estimations, I reconstruct a chronosequence of soil conditioning length, ranging between 1 to 11 years for L. arboreus and 2 to 25 years for the other three species.
 In Chapter 5, I examine the successional dynamics of soil fungal communities associated with C. edulis and L. arboreus.
-By collecting soil from plant individuals along the chronosequence, and re-sampling a subset of individuals for three consecutive years, I test the hypothesis that a deterministic force is structuring fungal communities and drives
+By collecting soil from plant individuals along the chronosequenceand re-sampling a subset of individuals for three consecutive years, I test the hypothesis that a deterministic force is structuring fungal communities and drives

 their convergence (Connell and Slatyer, 1977, Dini-Andreote et al., 2015, Li et al., 2016).
 I show that the beta diversity among fungal communities decreased and our ability to predict the fungal community composition increased as plants aged.
 I argue that the combination of chronosequence and longitudinal data strengthened the inference of an underlying deterministic process shaping soil fungal communities.